Git-For-Geeks/.github/profile/README.md

 Find good projects worth contributing to on our GitHub page.

-You can type `label:gitforgeeks is:issue is:open`
+You can type `label:git-for-geeks is:issue is:open`

 You can add a language label of your choice to filter open issues.
 If you are a beginner and can’t find good issues then there’s tag `label:good-first-issue` which filters out issues for beginners who want to contribute.